-PSF Policy 3.1.3: As a result of the annual meeting described in Policy 3.1.2, the School Board staff will lead the preparation of a report which will summarize the effectiveness of the Interlocal Agreement and summarize any recommendations regarding amendment to the Agreement or related documents proposed in the Joint Meeting.
+PSF Policy 3.1.32: The county and School Board staff shall meet as needed to As a result of the annual meeting described in Policy 3.1.2, the School Board staff will lead the preparation of a report which will summarize review the effectiveness of the Interlocal Agreement and determine summarize any recommendations regarding amendment to the Agreement or related documents, proposed in the Joint Meeting.
 The School Board staff will be responsible for the final preparation of the report and distribution to the elected Chair and/or Mayor of each local government, the Chair of the Planning Commission and the Chair of the School Board.
 The report may also be presented to any of the local government bodies and the Council of Governments (COG) as requested.
+The proposed amendments will be presented to the Staff Working Group (SWG) before they proceed to each elected or appointed body for review, public comment, and processing.

-Policy 3.1.4: If the annual report identifies the need for any amendments to the Interlocal Agreements or if there are recommendations for other changes related to the coordination of land use and school facilities planning, a meeting with the Council of Governments (COG) shall be requested by the Superintendent of Schools or designee through the appropriate coordinating staff at Hillsborough County.
+Policy 3.1.4: If the annual report identifies the need for any amendments to the Interlocal Agreements or if there are recommendations for other changes related to the coordination of land use and school facilities planning\, a meeting with the Council of Governments (COG) shall be requested by the Superintendent of Schools or designee through the appropriate coordinating staff at Hillsborough County.
 The proposed amendments will be presented to the COG for input and allow the opportunity for public comment on the proposed amendments before they proceed to each elected or appointed body for review and processing.